vmware-tanzu/community-edition/docs/site/content/docs/latest/deploy-ui.md

-# Deploy Management and Stand-alone Clusters with the Installer Interface

 This topic describes how to use the Tanzu Kubernetes Grid installer interface to deploy a management or stand-alone cluster.
 The installer interface launches in a browser and takes you through steps to configure the management or stand-alone cluster.
 The input values are saved in a cluster configuration file.
 After you confirm your input values, the installer saves them to: `~/.tanzu/tkg/clusterconfigs/cluster-config.yaml`.

 ## Before you begin

-- Make sure that you have met all of the requirements and followed all of the procedures in [Install the Tanzu CLI](../installation-cli).
+- Make sure that you have met all of the requirements and followed all of the procedures in [Install the Tanzu CLI](../latest/installation-cli).

-- Make sure that you have met all of the requirements listed [Prepare to Deploy Management Clusters to Amazon EC2](../prepare-deployment).
+- Make sure that you have met all of the requirements listed [Prepare to Deploy Management Clusters to Amazon EC2](../latest/prepare-deployment).

 - You have met the following installer prerequisites: